Jonsteelu/groupPythonProject/README.md

                                                         FEATURES AND WHAT THEY DO
 add income:
-          Lets you reocrd your source of income (ex: Job, Allowance, etc..)
+          Lets you reocrd your source of income (ex: Job, Allowance, etc..).
           The amount entered is then added to your total balance.
           This helps track how much money you are earning.